alishdipani/Old_Website/_posts/2019-06-06-The-Scatter-plot-example.md

   @abs_y = abs_y
 end
 ```
 which just sets the lower right coorindates of the legend box, next *axes* is set to its owner i.e. the subplot and then *border_color* of the legend box i.e. colour of the outer rectangle of the legend box i.e. colour of the box.
 Then the array *legends* is created which stores the legend objects.
-Next the functions **configure_dimensions**, **configure_legends** and **configure_legend_box** are called:
+Next the function **configure_dimensions**  is called:
 ```ruby
 def configure_legend_box
   @bounding_box = Rubyplot::Artist::Rectangle.new(